-The primary increase in capital assets was the increase in construction financed with revenue set aside through the state from the sale of State revenue bonds.
-The total increase in construction on these various projects was \$2,436,265.
-The college also made improvements to the seating in Lancaster Auditorium totaling \$79,015 during the year.
+The primary increase in capital assets was the increase in construction financed with revenue set aside through the state from the sale of State revenue bonds and the proceeds of the Mississippi Development Bank Special Obligation Bonds.
+The total increase in construction on these various projects was \$7,211,979.